viamrobotics/docs/docs/manage/fleet/system-settings.md

 ### Use the default operating system settings

 This configuration does not modify the OS-level logging configuration.

-The operating system defaults will be used:
+The operating system defaults for `journald` will determine the logging settings.

 ```json
 "agent": {